Understanding the Design-Space of Sparse/Dense Multiphase GNN dataflows on Spatial Accelerators: GNN Dataflow Taxonomy

-<Inter> represents the inter-phase dataflow, <order> represents the computation order (aggregation to combination is AC, combination to aggregation is CA).
-The computation order affects the data movement and buffer utilization of the accelerator. <AggIntra> represents the aggregation phase intra-phase dataflow, and <CmbIntra> represents the combination phase intra-phase dataflow.
-Using this template, we can describe HyGCN \cite{yan2020hygcn} as: $ PP_{AC}(V_x F_s N_t, V_s G_s F_t)$
+<Inter> represents the inter-phase dataflow, <order> represents the computation order (Aggregation to Combination is AC, Combination to Aggregation is CA). <AggIntra> represents the Aggregation phase intra-phase dataflow, and <CmbIntra> represents the Combination phase intra-phase dataflow.

-Note that HyGCN's aggregation and combination intra-dataflows correspond to Fig.~\ref{fig:temporal-spatial}a and Fig.~\ref{fig:temporal-spatial}c respectively.
-HyGCN gathers intermediate output data from the aggregation engine using an unidirectional high bandwidth bus, and then distributes the data into the combination engine; therefore, the computation order is AC.
-To summarize, Table~\ref{tables:interleave} shows complete dataflow descriptions of multiple GNN accelerators using our proposed taxonomy fields.
-The table also shows what hardware structures are required.
+Table~\ref{tables:interleave} uses our taxonomy to enumerate and characterize the space of dataflow choices for mapping the Aggregation and Combination loops, including the hardware structures required for supporting that dataflow.
+To keep the table compact, we add a subscript \textit{x} to indicate that the dimension could be spatial or temporal.
+This leads to a total of 6,656 choices purely from the product of all feasible loop orders, parallelism choices, and phase order across the three inter-phase choices.
+Note that for each dataflow choice, the tile sizes (T\textunderscore Dim) are also parameters which can put the actual number of possible mappings in the trillions~\cite{timeloop}.
+We observe in Table~\ref{tables:interleave} and Section~\ref{sec:analysis} that the loop orders and the tile-sizes of two phases are interdependent for SP and PP dataflows.
+Thus we formalize the non-trivial space of multiphase GNN dataflows.

+For the purposes of analysis, in Table~\ref{tables:interleave} we explicitly list sets of interesting dataflows (some of which existing accelerators have leveraged) with the remarks highlighting their key characteristics.
+As an example, the HyGCN~\cite{yan2020hygcn} accelerator's dataflow can be succinctly described as: $ PP_{AC}(V_x F_s N_t, V_s G_s F_t)$ In fact, the dataflow shown in {Fig.~\ref{fig:inter-dataflow}a)} is the same as that used by HyGCN~\cite{yan2020hygcn}.
+However, note that HyGCN microarchitecture employs separate dedicated SIMD and Systolic engines respectively for Aggregation and Combination, along with a dedicated buffer between them for intermediate values.
+The dataflow is tied to the microarchitecture; in contrast, {Fig.~\ref{fig:inter-dataflow}a)} runs the HyGCN dataflow on a programmable spatial accelerator by configuring different sets of PEs to run the Aggregation and Combination dataflows described earlier in Section~\ref{sec:intradataflow} and staging the intermediate values through the flexible partitions in the programmable scratchpads.

+\textbf{Hardware support for dataflows}.
+We note that each dataflow may require different levels of support from the hardware.
+For the intra-phase dataflows, support for multicasts and reductions (either spatially via a store-and-forward or temporally via a read-modify-write register within PEs) may be needed~\cite{kwon2019understanding}.
+For the inter-phase dataflows, Table~\ref{tables:interleave} lists the NoC and PE support needed for each dataflow.
+We discuss the implications of hardware parameters in detail in Section~\ref{sec:case}.